 This facility is for adult inmates.

-The inmates housed at the Tennessee are placed according to their custody level (determined by a number of factors including the past criminal history and the length of their sentence).
+The inmates housed at West Tennessee State Penitentiary located at 480 Green Chapel Rd in Henning, TN are placed according to their custody level (determined by a number of factors including the past criminal history and the length of their sentence).
 There are ample educational and vocational training programs for all inmates, especially ones that show a willingness to learn new things that will prepare them for a better life when they are released.
-Tennessee's mission is to promote and prepare the offender to leave in better shape than when they arrived, giving them the best chance to never come back and thus lower the state's recidivism rate.
+The mission is to promote and prepare the offender to leave in better shape than when they arrived, giving them the best chance to never come back and thus lower the state's recidivism rate.

 Thank you for trying AMP!